 - Gather the ingredients and cut all of the vegetables.

 - Bring a large pot to medium-high heat.
 Add the coconut oil and then the onions and peppers.
-Stir them around for about 3 minutes to bring their flavors out.
+Stir them around for 3 minutes to bring their flavors out.

 - Add the mushrooms and garlic to the pot.
-Continue to stir as they cook for about 3 more minutes as the vegetables start to soften.
+Continue to stir as they cook for 3 more minutes as the vegetables start to soften.

-- Let the curry cook for about 20-25 minutes, stirring it occasionally.
+- Let the curry cook for 20-25 minutes, stirring it occasionally.
 Take the pot off the heat when the sweet potatoes have softened but not to the point when they are mushy.
 Scoop the cinnamon sticks out and then stir the greens in.
 They will wilt within a minute or two of being in the hot curry.
 Give the curry a squeeze of lemon and enjoy!

 Video